Insidiae/perpetual-testing-initiative/Round 0/log-tldr.md

 ### R0D1
 Starting off #100DaysOfCode by doing some conda environment setup for the ZTM ML course.
 VSCode + Jupyter notebook integration looks great so far!

+### R0D2
+Skipped a day for future me.
+Now going back to the DataStruct and Algos course, reviewed the SLL section, and added my notes to the code I've written about a month ago now 😅